 Who are Carnegie Mellon University's Most influential alumni?

-Carnegie Mellon University's most influential alumni faculty include professors and professionals in the fields of Computer Science, Engineering, and Business.
-Carnegie Mellon University’s most academically influential people include Kurt Vonnegut, Andy Warhol, and Michael Chabon.
+Carnegie Mellon University's most influential alumni faculty include professors and professionals in the fields of Computer Science, Engineering, and Mathematics.
+Carnegie Mellon University’s most academically influential people include Scott Draves, Virginia Vassilevska Williams, and Virginia Vassilevska Williams.

 American economistview profile